Year 6

 English

 The majority of English is taught through our Units of Learning and Book Study with some stand alone units.
 We have lots of exciting topics upcoming this term.
-In our writing lessons, we will be studying Lewis Carroll’s Jabberwock.
-After revisiting previous sentence types, we will be creating our own version of the Jabberwock using a ferocious Bandersnatch or a cunning Jubjub Bird.
+In our writing lessons, we will be studying the Twelve Labours of Heracles, linking to our Ancient Greeks topic.
+These stories always end up very gruesome... and we love it!

 By this point in Y6, most of our Y6s are independent readers and so are encouraged to select books and authors in a range of styles and which cover a range of issues.
 Sometimes, reading is about challenging ourselves whilst at others, we might prefer something cosy and familiar.
 Reading can also include comics, graphic novels, online sources and listening to books read aloud.
 The children should be reading for longer periods of time independently but it is still helpful for them to read aloud occasionally as this supports fluency and prosody (the rhythm of speech/reading)

-Children will be in Spellings group soon and we will send weekly spelling lists home for them to learn.
+We will continue to send home weekly spelling lists for children to learn.
 Spelling Frame is available to use at home to support their learning.

 PE